 Use manual methods when practical to avoid further compaction from mechanical tires.
-Often a good deep, hard raking will break up topsoil clumps enough without covering this important soil layer.
+Often a deep, hard raking will break up topsoil clumps enough without covering this important soil layer.

 If your soil is rich and organically composed, seeds and baby plants should have no trouble getting a good start and spreading their roots into the rich garden bed.